-Starting a major
+Starting a major or concentration

 - Students can major in Latin American Studies, which requires nine courses, or do a five-course Latin American Studies Concentration.
 Either option will enhance your understanding of Latin American countries and the interconnectedness of Latin America and the United States.